 Projects that Facilitate Participation by Government Attorneys

 Pro bono organizations and volunteer attorneys have worked together to develop projects designed to provide pro bono opportunities tailored to the restrictions faced by government employees.
 Projects seek to accommodate government attorneys by providing opportunities outside of working hours, providing a location to meet with clients, or finding an area of law - such as children's SSI claims - that does not present a conflict of interest.

-- The King County Bar Association ("KCBA") has developed several successful projects for government attorneys.
-The KCBA works with the Washington Department of Labor attorneys to provide legal advice on wage claims through Casa Latina, a day laborers' organization.
-In another project, local prosecutors participate in regular clinics at homeless shelters.
-Additionally, local prosecutors have adopted a women's shelter and conduct legal clinics twice per month on their lunch hour.
+- The King County Bar Association ("KCBA") developed several successful projects for government attorneys.
+The KCBA worked with the Washington Department of Labor attorneys to provide legal advice on wage claims through Casa Latina, a day laborers' organization.
+In another project, local prosecutors participated in regular clinics at homeless shelters.
+Additionally, local prosecutors adopted a women's shelter and conducted legal clinics twice per month on their lunch hour.

-- Florida Rural Legal Services ("FRLS") has a close working relationship with the local public defender and has worked to integrate them into the pro bono referral process.
-FRLS sends cases to the public defender, which then places the cases with private pro bono attorneys.
+- Florida Rural Legal Services ("FRLS") developed a close working relationship with the local public defender and worked to integrate them into the pro bono referral process.
+FRLS sent cases to the public defender, which then placed the cases with private pro bono attorneys.

-- Legal Services of North Florida ("LSNF") has worked to develop active government attorney involvement in its homeless project, night clinic program, senior citizen center intake and advice clinic, and telephone hotline.
-The telephone hotline is sponsored by different agencies such as the Florida Attorney Generals Office, Florida Department of Transportation, Florida Department of Community Affairs, and the City of Tallahassee attorney's office.
+- Legal Services of North Florida ("LSNF") developed an active government attorney involvement in its homeless project, night clinic program, senior citizen center intake and advice clinic, and telephone hotline.
+The telephone hotline was sponsored by different agencies such as the Florida Attorney Generals Office, Florida Department of Transportation, Florida Department of Community Affairs, and the City of Tallahassee attorney's office.